Harshita-Verma09/Full_Stack_-AI_Powered_Resume_Analyzer_Using_Langchain/README.md

-# Resume Analyzer Using AI
+# Resume Analyzer Using AI.

 A resume analysis application that compares a PDF resume against a job description using AI.
 The frontend lets users upload their resume and paste the job description, while the backend extracts text, analyzes the resume with LangChain + GROQ, and returns a structured match report.